jonnyhoeven/justme.dev/projects/gitops-workshop.md

 Helm charts are handled differently with ArgoCD to provide rollbacks and prevent influence from volatile external sources.

-## Git-ops with ArgoCD
+## ArgoCD

-ArgoCD is highly available (on all nodes have replicated state), It's a continuous delivery tool for Kubernetes based on external sources, most commonly git repositories.
+ArgoCD can be installed as highly available (all nodes have replicated state) or on one node.
+It's a continuous delivery tool for Kubernetes based on external sources, most commonly git repositories.

-It follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state.
-ArgoCD is very declarative and all it's configuration is stored in a Git repository also.
+It follows the GitOps pattern of using Git repositories as the source of _truth_ for defining the desired application state.
+ArgoCD is very declarative and all it's configuration is stored in a Git repositories.

 # The Workshop

-We're going to deploy a simple application to a Kubernetes cluster using kubectl, then we'll deploy the same application using ArgoCD, along the way we'll be checking out multiple tools to configure a kubernetes cluster.
+We're going to deploy a simple application to a Kubernetes cluster using Kubectl, then we'll deploy the same application using ArgoCD, along the way we'll be checking out multiple tools to configure a kubernetes cluster.